Seasonal · Field Guide

 2. The seasonal special.
 The bar or stand that runs one drink for a few weeks a year.
 Blink and the menu has moved on.

 3. The lucky discovery.
 The thing a friend improvised that turned out perfect.
-If you do not capture it now, it is gone with the ice.
+If you don't capture it now, it's gone with the ice.

 4. The once-a-year ritual.
 The drink that is the tradition itself.
 Logging it builds a quiet record of the same day across years.